 An owners corporation is the legal entity that combines all the lot owners in a strata scheme.

-Owners corporations (also called strata corporations, corporations, body corporates and strata companies) are automatically created when a plan of subdivision contains common property.
+Owners corporations (also called strata corporations, corporations, bodies corporate and strata companies) are automatically created when a plan of subdivision contains common property.

 Common property may include driveways, paths, foyers, stairs, lifts, and common garden areas.
 Every strata scheme has an owners corporation.
 All owners are automatically members of the corporation, but tenants are not.